Sinamirshahi/snakeflex/README.md

 * The current Python script file is protected from accidental deletion
 * Secure mode provides the same terminal experience with zero file management risk
 * Custom templates override embedded ones automatically
+* Dynamic script selection eliminates the need to restart for different files

 ## 🎉 Acknowledgments

 Inspired by the need for a complete, browser-based Python development environment that works everywhere while maintaining security flexibility.
-Built with love for the Python community and educators who need powerful, accessible, and secure tools with zero-dependency distribution.
+Built with love for the Python community and educators who need powerful, accessible, and secure tools with zero-dependency distribution and flexible script management.

 ## 🗺️ Roadmap